Wuyi Tie Luo Han Oolong Tea - Sedona Arizona's Full-Leaf Tea Store

-One of the five famous teas (cultivars) from in the Wuyi Mountain Scenic Preserve of Fujian Province of south eastern China, where the highly desirable “wolong yancha” rock oolong teas are produced.
+One of the five famous tea cultivars from in the Wuyi Mountain Scenic Preserve of Fujian Province of south eastern China, where the highly desirable “wolong yancha” rock oolong teas are produced.
 Our aged TIE LUO HAN (aka Iron Monk) is a low production/small batch OOLONG acquired direct from farmer located in the Zheng Yan Circle Mountain area, the highest quality zone where picturesque mountain cliffs, fertile Nine-Bend River and the mineral rich rocky soil is found.
 Unlike many other tea-producing areas in China, the tea trees here are not cultivated in the plantation style.
-They are allowed to grow naturally wild in spacious groves (making them more difficult to pick), ranging in age from a few years old to more than 100 years old, and elevations around 1000-1600 feet.
-Although not certified organic, this area is strictly protected by the government, so absolutely no chemicals or pesticides are used.
-Our aged TIE LUO HAN has been heavily roasted, is best known for being strong and bold, nutty minerality, malty, very light fruit note, and with a very long-lasting aftertaste.
-Some say that this tea may be too strong for the american palete - We enjoy it often to prove them wrong.
+They are allowed to grow naturally wild in spacious groves (making them more difficult to pick), ranging in age from a few years old to more than 100 years old, and elevations around 1000-1700 feet.
+Although not certified organic, this growing zone is strictly protected by the government, so absolutely no chemicals or pesticides are used.
+Our aged TIE LUO HAN has been roasted four times (approx 12+ hours each), is best known for being strong and bold, nutty minerality, malty, very light fruit note, and with a very long-lasting aftertaste.
+Harvested 5/1/2011 from the most famous Wuyi garden known as Jiu Long Ke (九龙窠) or the Nine Dragon Nest.
+Some Chinese say that this tea may be too strong for the American palate - We enjoy it often to prove them wrong.

 AVAILABLE AS: 1 OZ Package, 2 OZ Tin 0.25 OZ (7g) Tasting Sample